latitudegames/Scripting/README.md

 ## State
 The `state` variable can be used to store information that's persistent across function calls/modifiers.
 * The `state.memory.context` value will replace the user defined memory if it exists
-* The `state.message` value will be displayed as a extra message in the game (if it exists)
+* The `state.message`, if provided, can be a string that will be displayed as an alert in the game.
+  When in 3rd person mode, `state.message` can also be an object with a list of the multiplayer character names who should see the message.
+E.g., `{ text: 'Only you can see this!', visibleTo: ['Sam', 'Jane']}`
 * You can set any variable on state to store and modify adventures throughout an adventure.

 ## Console